 The best time to visit Chiang Mai is between the months of October and April.

-Stay in Chai Lai Orchid (an elephant camp in Chiang Mai)
+Stay in Chai Lai Orchid (an elephant camp)

 Chai Lai Orchid resort is a place where elephants, cats, dogs and chickens roam around freely.
 They live in harmony and together.
 I am glad to have found this place.
 Chai Lai Orchid is about 1 hour drive from Chiang Mai city and it is an elephant camp.